jbruce2112/jbruce2112.github.io/index.md

-Hi, I'm a software engineer in Michigan.
+I'm a software engineer in Michigan.
 I love writing great software in C++, and more recently, Swift.
 Here are some of the things I've been working on lately.

 [Cutlines](https://cutlines.jbruce.me) - A universal iOS app for adding captions to photos.